-Phuket's tourism sandbox plan gets initial approval by CESA | Thaiger
+UPDATE: Phuket's tourism 'sandbox' plan gets approved by CESA | Thaiger

 Tourism

-Phuket, along with other areas who wish to nix quarantines measures, will need to vaccinate at least 70% of its local residents before the new plan will work.
-As of now, the Andaman island is requiring 925,000 vaccine doses in order to follow through with achieving herd immunity amongst its locals.
+Phuket, along with other areas who wish to skip the quarantines measures, will need to vaccinate at least 70% of its local residents before the new plan will be permitted to go ahead.
+As of now, the Andaman island is requiring 925,000 vaccine doses in order to follow through with achieving some sort of herd immunity amongst its locals.
 Deputy PM Supattanapong Punmeechaow says the plan would help boost the local economy.

+“Phuket has been recognised by foreign tourists.
+But local businesses and people have suffered during the second wave the Covid-19 pandemic.
+They have joined forces and offered to be a re-opening model for major tourist provinces.
+They believe if the government supports the plan, the province should re-open before October.”

+(As far as we can ascertain, no Phuket residents have been contacted about vaccination at this stage)

 Yuthasak Supasorn from the Tourism Authority of Thailand says the local community will need to support the mass vaccination plan if the herd immunity goal is to be achieved in time for a July re-opening.
 He is optimistic local residents will be in favour, saying the plan is more detailed than last year’s “Phuket Model” and can guarantee the health and safety of the local population. the first round of vaccinations beginning on April 15, followed by the second from May 15.